wyndale/Green-Roots/README.md

 - **Logout**: End session via the profile dropdown.
 - **Validator Actions**: Review submissions on the validator dashboard (use with caution due to potential bugs).
 - **Admin Actions**: Manage users, events, and rankings via the partial admin dashboard (limited functionality).

-## How to Contribute

-Clone the repository, make changes in VS Code, test with XAMPP, and submit a pull request on GitHub.

-## License

-[Pending; check project files for license details.]

 ## Architecture